 Consider the Shape

-The shape of the coffee table will play a big role on how you accessorize it.
-Most coffee tables are a traditional rectangle shape, whereas some can be round or oval and others can be square or triangular in shape as well.
+The shape of the coffee table will play a big role in how you accessorize it.
+Most coffee tables are a traditional rectangle shape, whereas some can be round or oval and others can be a more unique shape, like triangular, for example.
 Similarly, the legs and base of the table also play a role.

 Are they short and stubby or slender and long?
 Are they traditionally shaped or does the table have an eccentric base?
 Even with an eccentric base, such as a sculpted stand or a wooden one, you can learn how to accessorize the coffee table properly after you have determined its shape and style.